metabase/metabase/docs/users-guide/models.md

 See [asking questions][question].

-## Refer to a dataset in the SQL query editor
+## Refer to a model in the SQL query editor

-You can refer to datasets in a SQL query like so:
+You can refer to model in a SQL query like so:

 ```
 {% raw %}